AndreNuechter/vite-node-pwa-template/README.md

 ## Further topics

-### Optional HTTPS during dev

-The dev-server is set up to serve https using the root certificate installed in the system.
-If that is undesired, the `mkcert` plugin and the server.https field should be removed from the vite.config.
+### Developing

+After setup, run `npm run dev` to start a dev server that will respond to changes made to files in the `src/` directory.

 ### Linting